sjc7140/learngit/readme.txt

-Git is a version controller system.
+Git is a version controller system
-Git is a free software.
+Git is a free software